Bell Super DH MIPS Review

 Our Analysis and Test Results

-The Super DH is a comfortable helmet.
-We did find one quirk about the fit, but it was generally very comfortable in both the half-shell and full face mode.
+The Super DH helmet is very comfortable.
+There was one issue with the fit, but it was generally very comfortable in both half-shell and full-face mode.

-In full face mode, this problem doesn't exist.
-The full face feels a whole lot more secure and doesn't require the retention dialed be tightened as much.
+In full-face mode, this problem doesn't exist.
+The full face feels a whole lot more secure and doesn't require the retention dial to be tightened as much.
 Thus, the problem is bypassed entirely.